AI Workshop: learn to build apps with AI →

 But sometimes I like using the ImageOptim macOS application to optimize images with a GUI.

-This time I had the need to start it from a Node.js script.
+This time I needed to start it from a Node.js script.

 Here’s what I did.